metafates/Paletter/README.md

 # 🎨 **Paletter**

-Generates images with color palette from provided picture.
-You can use them as wallpapers or some fancy backgrounds
+Generate images with a color palette from the provided picture.
+You can use them as wallpapers or some fancy backgrounds 🧑‍🎨

 ## 🌄 Examples